irdest/irdest/docs/website/content/home/about.md

 Introduction_Title: What is irdest?
 Introduction: |

+    Irdest is a **decentralised networking research project** that explores different technologies and ideas on how to build more sustainable, user-controlled communication networks.

+    Whether you are connected to the internet via your home ISP (internet service provider) or via a mobile phone network, powerful and complex organisations sit between you and your ability to communicate with other people.

+    As part of an **Irdest network** your home computer, laptop, router, phone, etc connect to each other directly, creating a **dynamic mesh network**.
+This means that the communication infrastructure that we collectively rely on to organise ourselves needs to in turn become collectively organised and managed.
+This approach is very different from the "internet service" you usually currently buy from a company.

+    **A lot of decentralised networking technology already exists!** A primary motivation for the Irdest project is to take decades of research in this field and make it more accessible to end-users and curious software developers alike.

+    With the Irdest SDK you can write applications that are **native to a decentralised mesh network** and don't require a central server, or access to the internet to operate!

+Meshing_Title: What is a mesh network?
+Meshing: |
     **Irdest** is a research project that aims to create tools for the next internet.
 These tools allow devices like laptops and smartphones to create dynamic **mesh networks** over Bluetooth and